 Similar to the one above, scammers will establish fake websites and email accounts that look nearly identical to common services that people use, such as email or social media sites.
 Then, they deliver an email asking you to update your profile or user information.
 Finally, they use this information to steal your identity.

 For seniors, medical services or device scams are spreading and becoming a more serious concern.
 While there can be good services offering assistance for seniors, there are many active scammers that offer services to elders that get paid without ever providing an actual service, or only provide one service, but bill Medicare for ten services.

-Often known as the grandparent scam, the scammers calls someone they know to be elderly and instantly says, “Hi grandpa (or grandma), do you recognize my voice”?
+Often known as The Grandparent Scam, the scammers call someone they know to be elderly and instantly say, “Hi grandpa (or grandma), do you recognize my voice”?
 Eventually, they will mistakenly think that it is their grandchild.

 Once the grandparent has fallen for the trick, the scammer will ask for money to be sent for some emergency, and it has to be kept between the both of them.
 In the past, these used to be telephone scams, with internet phone services, which are virtually untraceable, these scams have become more well-known.

 An identical scam is seen in e-mail form from a friend or family member, and will, in summary, explain they are in a foreign country, or on vacation, and have either been robbed or lost all their money, credit cards, ID, and phone some other way.
 The email will then request for you to send money so they can eat, buy a ticket home, etc.

 Ready to Talk to a Lawyer Who Has Your Back?

 Home Improvement Scams